Last week, I had TWO makeup artists tell me that they raised their prices and after sending their new prices to DM inquiries, they mostly got ghosted.

 What are 5 steps you can come up with that highlight the benefit to your client and sell your value?

-Want to run them by me?
+Want to run your ideas by me?
 DM me here.

 0 Comments